Shortgrass prairie: Mammals

-Cattle, pronghorn and white-tailed deer are the most abundant mammals on the short grass prairie today.
-Domestic cattle were placed in the prairie and have essentially replaced the native species that used to live in the short grass prairie such as bison and elk.
-In addition, the top predators used to be the Great Plains wolf and grizzly bear, but coyotes have replaced those animals.
+Today, cattle, pronghorn and white-tailed deer are the most abundant mammals on the shortgrass prairie.
+Domestic cattle were placed in the prairie and have essentially replaced the native species that used to live in the shortgrass prairie such as bison and elk.
+In addition, the top predators used to be the Great Plains wolf and the grizzly bear, but the coyote has replaced those animals.

-Prairie dogs were once the most abundant animals in the short grass prairie, living in colonies across a range that historically spanned 11 states.
-Presently, prairie dogs are found in 1 percent of their former range.
-The decrease has been driven by poisoning campaigns, habitat disruption, and hunting.
-The decline in prairie dogs has significantly impacted many of the other animals that reside in the short grass prairie, including the black-footed ferret, whose diet relies on prairie dogs.
+Prairie dogs were once the most abundant animals in the shortgrass prairie and historically, numbers in North America were estimated to be around 5 billion by the year 1800.
+However, a wide range of both anthropogenic and natural factors, like habitat loss, and disease like sylvatic plague have massively reduced numbers, reducing their range across several American states like Utah by up to 90%.
+The decrease has also been driven by poisoning campaigns, habitat disruption, and hunting.
+The decline in prairie dogs has significantly impacted many of the other animals that reside in the shortgrass prairie, including the black-footed ferret, whose diet relies on prairie dogs.
 Other animals negatively affected by the decline of prairie dogs are the mountain plover, swift fox, ferruginous hawk and the burrowing owl.